smith-isaac/pigpiod_if2.jl/README.md

 - [x] Break out function wrappers into separate files (i.e. `i2c.jl`, `spi.jl`, ...)
 - [ ] Figure out why the `callback` function is not working right now (getting segfaults)
 - [ ] Test working with the I2C functions, especially `bsc_xfer` and `bsc_i2c` since both of them use the `bsc_xfer_t` struct
+- [ ] Test working with file functions since there are arrays of characters which could be `UInt8` or characters
 - Create wrappers for functions from C library (organizing by type)
   - [x] Essential
   - [x] Basic